 - What this means for you: Make sure that your company and team stay up to date technologically.
 Also, ensure that your company and career sites are mobile-optimized so that you can easily be found online from any device at any time.
-In addition, make the application process fast and easy by allowing people to apply for positions with content from LinkedIn or other sources.
+And make the application process fast and easy by allowing people to apply for positions with content from LinkedIn or other sources.
 You can learn more about mobile recruiting strategies in LinkedIn’s Mobile Recruiting Playbook.

 Instant Gratification & Recognition

 - Millennials need to feel like what they are doing is important and that they are on the right track.
 Yes, it sounds a little needy…and it is.
-But, many Millennials grew up with constant praise from their Baby Boomer parents.
+But many Millennials grew up with constant praise from their Baby Boomer parents.
 It’s what they know.

 Work-Life Balance & Flexibility

-- Millennials aren’t as willing as former generations to sacrifice their personal life in order to advance their careers.
-They like to “work hard – play hard” and want to be at a company that appreciates this desire for balance.
+Millennials aren’t as willing as former generations to sacrifice their personal life in order to advance their careers.
+They like to “work hard, play hard” and want to be at a company that appreciates this desire for balance.
 They also expect a more flexible work environment than previous generations and want to work for a company that supports various causes.

 - Millennials are extremely team-oriented and enjoy collaborating and building friendships with colleagues.

 - What this means for you: During the recruiting process, let them know that there will be plenty of opportunities for collaboration and team projects.
-You should also design your office space to allow for teamwork and easy idea sharing (think open cubicles, white boards, and drop-in rooms that can be used for group meetings).
+You can also design your office space to allow for teamwork and easy idea sharing (think open cubicles, white boards, and drop-in rooms that can be used for group meetings).

 - Millennials want to feel like they have an open and honest relationship with their manager and co-workers and that there won’t be any nasty surprises when they join a company.
 Once they’ve signed on, they want assurance that their opinion is valued and both give and receive a good deal of feedback.